BeanstalkFarms/Basin-Well-Deployer/README.md

 ## Getting Started

-Follow these steps to get started with this project:
+Follow these steps and open a terminal (cmd on windows) to get started with this project:

 1. **Install Node.js and npm:**
    - First check if you have Node.js and npm installed by running:
      ```sh
-     node -v
+     node --version
-     npm -v
+     npm --version
      ```
+   - If you see version numbers, you're good to go!
-   - If you don't, you can download Node.js and npm from [here](https://nodejs.org/en/download/).
+   - If you don't, you can download Node.js and npm for Windows and MacOS from [here](https://nodejs.org/en/download/).
+   - And for Linux distributions, you can follow the instructions [here](https://nodejs.org/en/download/package-manager).

 2. **Clone this repository and cd into it:**
    ```sh